 - Be made to Burdekin Shire Council (the Assessment Manager).

 - State the name, address and be signed by each person who made the submission (Planning Act 2016).

 Under The Planning Act 2016 (PA) it is mandatory that applicants provide certain information when lodging a development application.
 The application forms must be current and properly completed in order to make the application.
 They contain mandatory (required by PA) and supporting sections and provide Council with information necessary to undertake assessment of the application.
 The forms are available from the State government website and are periodically updated.
-IDAS forms change from time to time, however PA requires the “current form” to be submitted with all applications, otherwise the application is invalid.
+DA forms change from time to time, however PA requires the “current form” to be submitted with all applications, otherwise the application is invalid.

 Types of Development Applications

 Coucil can assess three different types of development applications, these include:

 Material change of use of premises

 Types of material change of use application include:

 - The start of a new use of the premises